arian/Element.Style.Transform/README.md

 Element.Style.Transform
 =======================

+**STATE: very alpha, API is likely to change and is not well tested yet.**

 Brings a simple cross browser API for CSS3 transforms.
 It will use the CSS transform property if it exists, or the MS filter property.

 Usage